rhoai-mlops/lab-instructions/docs/4-the-sound-check/1-enable-monitoring.md

     ![query-metrics.png](./images/query-metrics.png)

+    _Note: Ignore the "Access restricted" warning, as is just cosmetic error and doesn't affect the metric query._

 ### Deploy Grafana

 > Let's create some more dashboards with specific information about our model!

 1. We can deploy a Grafana instance in our `mlops` environment.
-Yet another tooling to support the end to end journey of Jukebox Therefore we need to install it through `mlops-gitops/toolings/`
+Yet another tooling to support the end to end journey of Jukebox.
+Therefore we need to install it through `mlops-gitops/toolings/`

     Create `grafana` folder under `toolings`.
 And then create a file called `config.yaml` under `grafana` folder.
 Or simply run the below commands: